*** It’s a lovely, crisp fall day for an e-wheel tour. See you there! ***

-Let’s get together for our summer tour!
+Let’s get together for our final tour of the year!

 I’ll hand out swag items to everyone that attends and RSVPs for the tour (a different item on each tour)!
 A raffle item will be raffled off to those that make it to the end of our ride.
 New riders, come join us for the first time!
 Riders from previous Meetups (Adolphus, Adrian, Aian Neil, Aiden, Alphonso, Anibal, Arturo, Ben, Benicio, Bob, Brandon, Brooke, Chad, Chris, Connor, Dave, Declan, Denis, Don, Ecca, Edwin, Eli, Erwin, Gary, Gav, Geoff, Greg, Francis, Haitao, Heather, James, Jan, Janovah, Jason, Jeff, Jennifer, Jeremy, Jessica, Joe, John, Johnny, Jonathan, Kevin, Kris, Lam, Laura, Lauren, LeRoy, Loren, Lori, Lutalo, Mark, Megan, Melissa, Michael, Mikel, Nathalie, Nick, Olga, Phil, Rakesh, Rahul, Raul, Raymond, Richard, Riley, Rob, Robert, Rodney, Saphal, Sasha, Sergey, Shelly, Steven, Tim, and Zoltan), come join us again!